North Texas economic signs mixed

-The following is from the January 11, 2011, edition of The Dallas Business Journal.
-Bernard Weinstein, an economist and associate director of SMU's Maguire Energy Institute, provided expertise for this story.
+Bernard Weinstein, an economist and associate director of SMU's Maguire Energy Institute, talks about the economic outlook for North Texas.

 North Texas is on the path toward economic recovery, but don't expect a dramatic turnaround in 2011, a top economist said Tuesday at an Economic Outlook Forum for the North Dallas Chamber of Commerce.